graememac/primarybid/README.md

 When builing this little project I made the following decisions:

-- To use the default HTML text field validation for the username and password fields on the sing in form.
+- To use the default HTML text field validation for the username and password fields on the sign in form.
 This essentially checks that these fields are not blank.
 I could have used a form library but that seemed a bit much for this simple app.

 - The auth API (https://fakestoreapi.com/auth/login) was just returning a 524 status code for me, even when I tried sending valid input.
 I assume there may be some issue server side with this API.
 So I commented out my code which would deal with a real API response and just set a fake token instead.